obsidianmd/obsidian-help/en/Getting started/Sync your notes across devices.md

 > [!note] While we don't officially support this method, several of our users have reported that they've successfully used Working Copy to sync their notes.

-### Why can't I sync using X?
+### Why is my preferred syncing service not officially supported?

-Obsidian requires access to your entire vault for many of its features.
+Unlike some note-taking apps which access one file at a time, Obsidian requires access to your entire vault for many of its features.
 For example, renaming a file requires Obsidian to update all links to that file across the vault.
-Achieving this functionality consistently and reliably with a third-party sync service outside of iCloud and Obsidian Sync is challenging and resource intensive.
+Achieving this functionality consistently and reliably with other services can be challenging or impossible.

-Currently, our focus is on maintaining the reliability of core features, so we are not pursuing direct integration with additional third-party sync services at this time.
-Developers interested in addressing this issue can create a plugin using the Web APIs of specific sync services.
+Obsidian officially supports Obsidian Sync and iCloud Drive, but there are many alternative syncing solutions available from other developers, including [[Community plugins]].

 ### Where are my vaults stored?